-Dissecting the automotive industry across the Middle East and Northern Africa, as it seeks to recover from the pitfalls of the COVID-19 pandemic and is fuelled by investment and innovation
+We dissect the Automotive Association Middle East & North Africa as it seeks to recover from the pitfalls of the COVID-19 pandemic, fuelled by investment and innovation.

 A growing industry composed of a network of manufacturers, importers, suppliers, professionals and consumers; MENA’s auto industry is in a state of flux.
 At present, the sector is defined by the tailwinds of a movement towards Autonomous, Connected, Electric and Shared Mobility vehicles (ACES), as the market continues to redefine itself in times of transition.